odysseyindia/odyssey-tours/content/english/destinations/india/regions/kolkata-orissa-and-the-northeast/colonial-bengal/_index.md

     item:
       - type: city
         url: /destinations/india/states/west-bengal/cities/murshidabad/
+        title: Murshidabad
         content: >-
-          Today, you drive to the battlefield of Plassey, where the East India Company, under the command of Robert Clive, defeated the Nawab of Bengal, which laid the foundations for British rule in India.
+          Today, you first drive to the battlefield of Plassey, where the East India Company, under the command of Robert Clive, defeated the Nawab of Bengal, which laid the foundations for British rule in India.
           Robert Clive had bribed Mir Jafar who was an aspirant to the throne of Nawab of Bengal, and this betrayal ensured that the battle was over in a few hours with a decisive victory for the East India Company.
 You can visit the house and cemetery of Mir Jafar, a memorial of the darkest hour in the history of Bengal.

           After Plassey, you drive to Murshidabad, your base for the next three